 - Smaller screen size than the average TV

 Is it a good time to buy?

 As we mentioned in the intro, it's a great time to upgrade to a new TV, as major HDR standards have emerged and best-in-class OLED TVs have become more affordable than ever.
-2020 model year televisions have started to arrive, so 2019 models are seeing deep price reductions - so you can either grab a 2019 model to save some money or a 2020 model to get the latest features and best future-proofing.
-A few major 2020 models have yet to be released, so if you want to maximise your bang for buck then waiting for a few months could be sensible.
+2021 model year televisions are now being discounted as 2022 TVs are soon to be announced, so this is a good window to snag a bargain!

-One of the most important technologies for 2020 TVs is the inclusion of HDMI 2.1, a new standard that includes support for higher resolutions at higher frame-rates than ever before, including 8K 60Hz and 4K 120Hz support.
+One of the most important techs you'll want to look out for is the inclusion of HDMI 2.1, a new standard that includes support for higher resolutions at higher frame-rates than ever before, including 8K 60Hz and 4K 120Hz support.
 As well as more raw data throughput, the new standard also includes features designed for gamers, like automatic low latency mode (ALLM), which automatically engages a game mode when a game is launched.
 Another important one is HDMI Forum variable refresh rate (VRR), which removes judder and makes small frame-rate drops less noticeable, without the heavy input lag penalty of traditional v-sync.
 Some TVs support parts of these standard with HDMI 2.0b ports, eg TVs with 60Hz panels may support VRR, ALLM and eARC without needing to support a 4K 120Hz connection.
 In general though, if you're considering a four figure TV, HDMI 2.1 support should be a given.

 With the death of plasma displays, there are two major display types used in modern displays: LCD and OLED, with LCD representing the lower and mid-range of the market and OLED the high-end.
 LCD displays can be broken down further too, into IPS, VA and QLED displays.
 Here's what you need to know about each one, in order from cheapest to most expensive.